Anarion-zuo/AnMVC/doc/README.md

 <h1 style="color: blue">I am your FATHER</h1>

-If you fail to get the result, feel free to raise an issue.
+If you fail to instance the result, feel free to raise an issue.

 ## Build a Web Application